 Constant Contact

-Constant Contact is a well-established figure offering a straightforward and user-friendly approach to managing email campaigns aimed at small businesses.
+Constant Contact is a well-established platform offering a straightforward and user-friendly approach to managing email campaigns, aimed primarily at small businesses.

 The Good